BeastNeedsMoreTorque/scalaLiftDemo/README.md

 implicit injection (for type conversion also known as implicit view in Scala in Depth: `P_KEY` and `LCBO_ID` implicitly convert to `Long`, `Store` to XML Node conversion)

 Unused Design Patterns:
-stackable traits, duck typing, memoization, type class (via context bounds
+stackable traits, duck typing, memoization, type class (via context bounds, though I tried it in a recent version of ItemStateGrouper)

 Functional Programming: random number generation is a classical example of side effect and does not lend naturally to repeatable unit testing or pure functions implementation.